neone4373/cljs_hit_the_ground_running/blog.md

-I made the switch to [Clojure](http://clojure.org/ "Clojure") a little over a year ago, and since then have became obsessed with pulling as much of the development process into the Clojure world as practical.
+I made the switch to [Clojure](http://clojure.org/ "Clojure") a little over a year ago, and since then have become obsessed with pulling as much of the development process into the Clojure world as practical.
 While I have been looking to get into [ClojureScript](https://github.com/clojure/clojurescript "ClojureScript") for a long time I have always had a lot of trouble getting started.
 Often I would block off some time to build a sample app and spend almost all of my time struggling to get the repl to connect to the browser, and be too exhausted to actually build anything.
-Fortunately I have finally gotten everything behaving, I today I am going to walk you through doing the same.
+Fortunately I have finally gotten everything behaving, today I am going to walk you through doing the same.

 A little about my setup, in my Clojure development environment I run TTD with [Speclj](http://www.speclj.com "Speclj"), and live coding in [Emacs](https://www.gnu.org/software/emacs/ "Emacs") with the excellent [Emacs-Live](https://github.com/overtone/emacs-live "Emacs-Live") package.
 This allow for an instant feedback cycle for both running code snippet, in emacs documentation, unit tests, and the full end to end tests.
-It was very important to me to have the same degree of control and being able to use the same tools for my ClojureScript development environment.
+It was very important to me to have the same degree of control and be able to use the same tools for my ClojureScript development environment.
 Lucky for me I discovered [Chestnut](https://github.com/plexus/chestnut "Chestnut").

 Chestnut is a Clojure(Script) template that out of the box gives you [Ring](https://github.com/ring-clojure/ring "Ring") support for web application support, [Figwheel](https://github.com/bhauman/lein-figwheel "Figwheel") to push ClojureScript changes to the client, [Weasel](https://github.com/tomjakubowski/weasel "Weasel") for the ClojureScript Browser REPL connection via WebSocket, and the powerful [Om](https://github.com/swannodette/om "Om") to give us the latest and greatest from Facebook’s [React](https://github.com/facebook/react "React") library.